shariq1989/cookbook/content/recipe/Butter_Chicken.md

 #### What main ingredients are needed for this meal?

-Chicken: Bone-in chicken thighs are a personal family preference, however, you can substitute boneless thighs or chicken breasts.
-If using chicken breasts, cut them into 1-inch pieces and use the suggested cook time for this recipe.
-If using boneless chicken thighs, reduce the cooking time to about 20 minutes to prevent overcooking.
-As always, the safe cooking temperature for chicken is 160 degrees.
+* Chicken: We use bone-in chicken thighs, however, you can substitute boneless chicken thighs or chicken breasts if you prefer.
+If using chicken breasts, follow the suggested cooking time for this recipe, but be sure to cut the chicken into 1-inch pieces.
+If using boneless chicken thighs, reduce the cooking time to 20 minutes to prevent overcooked, rubbery chicken.

-Butter:

-Cream:

-Garam Masala:

-Tomatoes:
+-- The safe cooking temperature for chicken is 160 degrees.

+* Butter: Our family uses unsalted butter because we prefer the creaminess without the added salt.
+Either can be used.

+* Cream: I prefer using heavy cream in my butter chicken because it's creamy and delicious, but also because it blends well in the dish without being temperamental.

+* Garam Masala: India is a vast country, with varying sub-cultures, so Indian food differs from region to region as a result; this applies to spices as well.
+For example, garam masala is a necessary ingredient for butter chicken, but the flavor changes drastically depending on what you use.
+I suggest making garam masala at home so you can control the amount of each spice used in the mix and cater it to your preferences.
+If you choose to go the store-bought route, I suggest Rani, Spice House, or Penzey's garam masala.

+* Tomatoes: I use fresh ingredients whenever possible, but you can also use canned diced tomatoes.